juldebar/Deep_mapping/README.md

 ## TRANSFORM TCF AND CSV FILES IN A DATAFRAME

-##  2. Merge GPS tracks data and load them in the Postgres / Postgis datbase
+##  2. Merge GPS tracks data and load them in the Postgres / Postgis database

 ~~~~